Enabling Collective Housing for Women and Ethnic Women

 - Role players within the housing sector: financial lenders, banks, impact investors, lawyers, central government policymakers, local government policymakers, housing advocacy groups

-Women respondents must meet the following criteria:
+Women respondents met the following criteria

 - Living in the Waikato